-The Company grants annual service-based stock options to employees under the 2014 Plan.
-During the nine months ended September 30, 2022, the Company issued 3,233,500 options to employees under the 2014 Plan.
+The Company grants annual service-based stock options to employees and directors and SARs to certain executives under the 2014 Plan.
+During the three months ended March 31, 2023, the Company issued 2,489,500 options to employees under the 2014 Plan.
+During the three months ended March 31, 2023, the Company issued 635,313 SARs to one executive under the 2014 Plan.
 In addition, the Company issues stock options to directors, new hires and occasionally to other employees not in connection with the annual grant process.
-During the nine months ended September 30, 2022, the Company issued 140,700 options to directors under the 2014 Plan.
-Options granted by the Company generally vest over periods of between 12 and 48 months, subject, in each case, to the individual's continued service through the applicable vesting date.
-Options generally vest either 100% on the first anniversary of the grant date or in installments of (i) 25% at the one year anniversary and (ii) 12 equal quarterly installments beginning after the one year anniversary of the grant date, subject to the individual's continuous service with the Company.
-Options generally expire 10 years after the date of grant.
+Options and SARs granted by the Company generally vest over periods of between 12 and 48 months, subject, in each case, to the individual's continued service through the applicable vesting date.
+Options and SARs generally vest either 100% on the first anniversary of the grant date or in installments of (i) 25% at the one year anniversary and (ii) 12 equal quarterly installments beginning after the one year anniversary of the grant date, subject to the individual's continuous service with the Company.
+Options and SARs generally expire 10 years after the date of grant.

 The Company also grants performance-based stock options to employees under the 2014 Plan.
-The Company issued 400,000 performance-based stock options under the 2014 Plan during the nine months ended September 30, 2022.
-The performance-based stock options granted by the Company generally vest in connection with the achievement of specified commercial and regulatory milestones.
+The Company issued no performance-based stock options under the 2014 Plan during the three months ended March 31, 2023.
+The performance-based stock options granted by the Company generally vest in connection with the achievement of specified commercial, regulatory and corporate milestones.
 The performance-based stock options also generally feature a time-based vesting component.
-The expense recognized for these awards is based on the grant date fair value of the Company's common stock multiplied by the number of options granted and recognized over time based on the probability of meeting such commercial and regulatory milestones.
+The expense recognized for these awards is based on the grant date fair value of the Company's common stock multiplied by the number of options granted and recognized over time based on the probability of meeting such commercial, regulatory and corporate milestones.

 The Company also grants annual service-based restricted stock units, or RSUs, to employees and directors under the 2014 Plan.
 The Company also occasionally issues RSUs not in connection with the annual grant process to employees and directors.
-During the nine months ended September 30, 2022, the Company issued 5,216,908 RSUs to employees and 95,900 RSUs to directors under the 2014 Plan.
+During the three months ended March 31, 2023, the Company issued 2,459,675 RSUs to employees and no RSUs to directors under the 2014 Plan.
 Generally, RSUs granted by the Company vest in one of the following ways: (i) 100% of each RSU grant vests on the first anniversary of the grant date, (ii) one third of each RSU grant vests on the first, second and third anniversaries of the grant date, (iii) 50% of each RSU grant vests on the first anniversary and 25% of each RSU grant vests every six months after the one year anniversary of the grant date, or (iv) one third of each RSU grant vests on the first anniversary and the remaining two thirds vests in eight substantially equal quarterly installments beginning after the one year anniversary, subject, in each case, to the individual's continued service through the applicable vesting date.
 The expense recognized for these awards is based on the grant date fair value of the Company's common stock multiplied by the number of units granted and recognized on a straight-line basis over the vesting period.